LindsayYoung/python-class/README.md

 ```
 You can see we ran that same code in three different places in our script and only had to write it once!

 You may have noticed that the program is now not running in sequential order by line.
-When you call a function, it inturrups the sequential order of code and will go back to the function code and then return to where it was before and continue down the script.
+When you call a function, it interrupts the sequential order of code and will go back to the function code and then return to where it was before and continue down the script.
 Remember to call the function after you define it.

 But perhaps, we need to to a similar thing but not the exact same thing.
 Functions can help us with that too.
 Like those built in functions we saw before, we can pass variables into our function.
 People call things that are being passed into a function, arguments.